-The fees paid or payable by the Company to Ernst & Young LLP in 2020 and 2019, the Company's external auditors, for the periods noted below for all services performed were as follows:
+The fees paid or payable by the Company to Ernst & Young LLP in 2021 and 2020, the Company's external auditors, for the periods noted below for all services performed were as follows:

-Fiscal 2020 Fiscal 2019
+Fiscal 2021 Fiscal 2020

-Audit fees (1) \$244,000 \$250,000
+Audit fees (1) \$214,000 \$244,000

 Audit-related fees - -

-Tax fees (2) - \$14,062
+Tax fees (2) - -

 All other fees (3) - -

-TOTAL \$244,000 \$264,062
+TOTAL \$214,000 \$244,000

-(1) Fees in respect of audit and interim review services performed in order to comply with Canadian generally accepted auditing standards ("GAAS").
-In some cases, these may include an appropriate allocation of fees for tax or accounting consultations, to the extent such services were necessary to comply with GAAS.

-(3) Fees in respect of all services not falling under any of the foregoing three categories.
+- (1) Fees in respect of audit and interim review services performed in order to comply with Canadian generally accepted auditing standards ("GAAS").
+In some cases, these may include an appropriate allocation of fees for tax or accounting consultations, to the extent such services were necessary to comply with GAAS. - (2) Fees in respect of services performed by the auditor's tax professionals, except those services required in order to comply with GAAS which are included under "Audit Fees".
+Tax services include assistance with tax compliance and tax planning and advice. - (3) Fees in respect of all services not falling under any of the foregoing three categories.